 6.7 MRLs in SAE AS6500

-This standard is applicable to all phases of a system acquisition life cycle.
-It is intended for use on all programs with manufacturing content.
+SAE AS6500 is a standard for requiring manufacturing management best practices applicable to all phases of a system acquisition life cycle.
+This standard may be specified in a contract on any program with manufacturing content.
 It requires proven manufacturing management practices with the goal of delivering affordable and capable systems.
 This standard was created to implement manufacturing management practices aimed at promoting the timely development, production, modification, fielding, and sustainment of affordable products by addressing manufacturing issues throughout the program life cycle.

 SAE’s AS6500, “Manufacturing Management Program,” was designed to be fully compatible with Manufacturing Readiness Levels.
-AS6500 requires the conduct of MRL assessments, development of a manufacturing plan, and implementation of best practices that will help ensure the success of MRL assessment.
+However, where this Deskbook is reference and guidance, and the MRL matrix contains the criteria assessments are conducted, AS6500 requires the conduct of MRL assessments, the development of a manufacturing plan, and the implementation of other manufacturing best practices that will help ensure decreased risks in manufacturing and ultimately program success.

 6.7.1 Requirements for Conducting MRL Assessments in AS6500